-How to Celebrate Crown Roast of Pork Day
+How to celebrate National Crown Roast of Pork Day

 When the ribs are tied together to make the crown, there is a space in the center.
 Typically, a stuffing is served in middle.
 Does your family have a favorite recipe?
 This could be a good time to try something new.
 There are many recipes available with a quick search of the internet that will have you spinning with inspiration!

 There are other ways to celebrate as well if you are crafty or have children who love to make things.
 Since the day has a crown theme going, why not create crowns for each of your guests to wear?
 Make your table a royal table for the evening!
 Easily the theme could be carried to your desserts and decorations!
 No matter how you decide to decorate, you will be sure to dazzle your friends and family with this culinary creation!
 Take the leap and head on down to the butcher today and get planning for National Crown Roast of Pork Day, you won’t be disappointed!